AlphaDPO: Adaptive Reward Margin for Direct Preference Optimization

-By approximating the sequential KL divergence between the policy and the reference model, \method{} achieves computational efficiency and robustness, particularly when the reference model is not well-calibrated at the token level. \end{itemize}
+By approximating the sequential KL divergence between the policy and the reference model, \method{} achieves computational efficiency and robustness, particularly when the reference model is not well-calibrated at the token level.

 Extensive analysis indicates that \method leverages preference data more effectively by assigning personalized margins to each pair, resulting in an improved policy model.
 As demonstrated in Figure~\ref{fig:teaser}, our method consistently outperforms DPO and SimPO across three base model settings (Mistral2-7B, Llama3-8B, and Gemma2-9B) on AlpacaEval 2 and Arena-Hard (\cf Section~\ref{sec:experiments}).
 Notably, we achieve a 58.7 length-controlled win rate on AlpacaEval 2, and a 35.7 win rate on Arena-Hard, establishing it as the strongest 8B open-source model to date. }